siyul-park/uniflow/docs/architecture.md

 # Architecture

 Node specifications define the roles of each node declaratively, and these specifications are interconnected to form workflows.
-Each workflow is defined within a specific namespace, and each runtime executes a single namespace.
+Each workflow is defined within a specific namespace, and each runtime engine executes a single namespace.
 Namespaces are isolated and cannot reference nodes defined in other namespaces.

 ```plantext
    +-------------------------------------------------+